briggsb9/gptvision-property-maintenance-demo/README.md

 ![Power Bi Report](./public/PBIDashboardExample.png)

 ## Sample Data
 The photos located in the ./data folder are publicly sourced images of various property maintenance issues, such as broken windows, mould, blocked gutters, and water damage.
 Feel free to replace these with your own images if you wish to tailor the demonstration to your own property maintenance images .
-Only '.png', '.jpg', '.jpeg', '.gif' and '.bmp' file types are supported.
+Only '.png', '.jpg', '.jpeg' file types are supported.

 Maintenance case data such as `CaseID` and `CustomerID` are randomly generated for each case/photo for simulation purposes.
 See field mappings in the [Processing](#processing) section for more details.